Delicious Low Carb Easter Eggs filled with creamy goodness and coated with chocolate.

 Directions

-- Mix in the cream cheese and beat well, until fully combined.
+• Mix in the cream cheese and beat well, until fully combined.
 Beat in the powdered sweetener then stir in the vanilla.
 Fold in the whipped cream.
 Use two spoons to shape eggs from the cream cheese mixture and place onto the baking sheet.
-Refrigerate for 2 hours or freeze for 30 minutes.
+You should get about 18-20 eggs.
+Freeze for 30 minutes.

 Chocolate Layer

-- Bring a medium pot of water to boil and chop the chocolate into smaller chunks.
+• Bring a medium pot of water to boil and chop the chocolate into a fine crumble.

-- Place a medium heat safe bowl on top of the pot and reduce the heat so that the water is simmering.
-Add the coconut oil and once it just starts to melt, toss in the chocolate.
+• Place a medium heat safe bowl on top of the pot and reduce the heat so that the water is simmering.
+Melt the coconut oil in the bowl and then toss in the chocolate.
 Whisk the chocolate around constantly until it has completely melted, then remove from the heat.
 Stir in sea salt and powdered sweetener.

 Dip ’em

-- Place an egg on a fork and dip into the melted chocolate.
-Spoon extra chocolate over the egg or you just flip it around in the chocolate to fully coat.
-Remove the egg from the chocolate with a fork and hover over the bowl for a moment to ensure all the extra chocolate drips off.
-Place back onto the wax paper.
+• Remove the egg from the chocolate with a fork and hover over the bowl for a few moments to ensure all the extra chocolate drips off.
+Place onto a baking sheet lined with fresh wax paper.

-- Repeat for all of the eggs, then double dip them until all of the chocolate has been used up.
-Refrigerate until set, this should only take minutes.
+• Repeat for all of the eggs, then double dip them until all of the chocolate has been used up.
+Refrigerate until set; this should only take minutes.
+Enjoy immediately or decorate!

 Optional Decorating